Tyriol/containerise-challenge-cache-me-if-you-can/dicaprio's-plan.md

 - Add test script to husky pre-commit hook
 - Test the hook works
 - make sure failing test stops commit

+## Hackathon plan

+### Objectives

+- When you put in a "Pull Request" (PR) from a feature branch into the main branch there should be a Github Action that automatically runs things like linting, formatting, testing and auditing.
+- You should not be able to merge a PR into main unless the steps in the Github Action (lint, format etc etc) all pass.
+- You should not be able to push/merge commits directly to the main branch, everything should have to go through the PR process.
+- When you merge the feature branch into the main branch this should trigger an automated workflow in Render.
+Render should watch for changes in your main branch, when it sees a change it will pull the code, run the Docker production build and then deploy the Next.js site.
+You should be able to see your Next.js app live on the internet.

+### Steps

+- Create a Github action
+  - Create .github folder with a workflow sub folder
+  - Create a yaml file (.yml) for a simple action
+  - Write simple github action to echo a Leo quote on pr merge into the main branch
+  - Commit to main
+  - Test its working!
+    - Create feature branch
+    - make change and commit
+    - Create pull request
+    - Merge PR
+    - Should echo leo quote